rails/rails/guides/source/action_mailer_basics.md

 example, if you have a `UserMailer` and `welcome_email.text.erb` and `welcome_email.html.erb` in `app/views/user_mailer`, Action Mailer will automatically send a multipart email with the HTML and text versions setup as different parts.

+The Mail gem has helper methods for making a `multipart/alternate` email for `text/plain` and `text/html` [MIME types](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types) and you can manually create any other type of MIME email.

-The order of the parts getting inserted is determined by the `:parts_order` inside of the `ActionMailer::Base.default` method.
+NOTE: The order of the parts getting inserted is determined by the `:parts_order` inside of the `ActionMailer::Base.default` method.

 Multipart is also used when you send attachments with email.
-The `multipart/...` is a MIME type.
-It represents a document that's comprised of multiple component parts, each of which may have its own individual MIME type.
-For example, the `html` and `text` parts above.
-OR a multipart type may encapsulate multiple files being sent together in one transaction. so `multipart` MIME types are used when attaching multiple files to an email.
+The `multipart` MIME type represents a document that's comprised of multiple component parts, each of which may have its own individual MIME type.
+Such as the `text/html` and `text/text` parts above.
+The use of `multipart` type is to encapsulate multiple files being sent together in one transaction, such as when attaching multiple files to an email.

 Mailer Views and Layouts
 ------------------------